 The creator, Mario Zechner thought that the way that the process and development of Android games were too much of a hassle for rapid development.
 He tweaked the existing software to make it more fluid to do so, and LibGDX, more or less, was born.

 LibGDX uses the great Apache 2 License, which—much like LibGDX itself—is open and free.
 That means no royalties owed to whatever project you work on.
-It reminds me a lot of the famous MIT license that other free game engines such as Godot use.
+It reminds me of a lot of the famous MIT license that other free game engines such as Godot use.

 A thing I kept coming back to in my mind was that LibGDX is the equivalent to a blank canvas.
 Although intimidating to creators, the blank canvas represents unlimited opportunity and creativity, and LibGDX gives off that vibe.